The classical topological invariants of homogeneous spaces: Introduction

 The classical symmetric spaces are very well understood.
 For example, the papers of Borel and Hirzebruch \cite{MR0102800,MR0110105,MR0120664}, Bott and Samelson \cite{MR87035,MR0060233} give a wealth of useful information concerning the cohomology of the classical symmetric spaces, their homotopy groups, and the characteristic classes of the natural bundles over them.
 In comparison the exceptional symmetric spaces are not at all well understood.
 The paper by Piccinni \cite{MR3751970}, in particular Table A, gives an account of what is known and the relevant references.

 Here is an example which shows quite how complicated this can be.
-The simply connected compact Lie group $E_8$ has a $128$ dimensional symmetric space but there does not seem to be an explicit presentation of its rational cohomology ring in the literature.
+The simply connected compact Lie group $E_8$ has a $128$-dimensional symmetric space but there does not seem to be an explicit presentation of its rational cohomology algebra in the literature.
 To adapt a slogan from \cite{MR3544263}, we understand compact simply connected simple Lie groups only as far as we understand $E_8$.

-Before going into more detail we fix our conventions used throughout the paper. \begin{enumerate} \item Representations will always be finite-dimensional complex representations, unless explicitly stated otherwise, and $\K$-theory means complex $\K$-theory. \item A Lie group is automatically compact and connected.
-All subgroups of Lie groups are assumed to be Lie groups in their own right. \item We use the term {\em exceptional Lie group} for a simply connected simple Lie group of exceptional type. \item Let $G$ be a Lie group.
-We make a choice of a maximal torus $T$ in $G$.
+Before going into more detail, we fix our conventions used throughout the paper. \begin{enumerate} \item A Lie group is automatically compact and connected.
+All subgroups of Lie groups are assumed to be Lie groups in their own right. \item Representations will always be finite-dimensional complex representations, unless explicitly stated otherwise, and $\K$-theory means complex $\K$-theory. \item Let $G$ be a Lie group.
+We make a choice of a maximal torus $T$ in $G$ and a base for the corresponding root system.
 Then we use the term {\em fundamental representation} of $G$ for an irreducible representation of $G$ whose highest weight is a fundamental weight for $T$.
-If $G$ is simply connected then there are $l$ fundamental representations $\rho_1, \dots \rho_l$ of $G$, where $l$ is the rank of $G$, and the representation ring of $G$ is the polynomial ring
+If $G$ is simply connected then there are $n$ fundamental representations $\rho_1, \dots, \rho_n$ of $G$ (which are all irreducible), where $n$ is the rank of $G$, and the representation ring of $G$ is the polynomial ring

-\item Let $G$ be a simply connected Lie group.
-Then we use the term {\em minimal representation} for a representation of $G$ that is faithful and irreducible of the minimal dimension. \end{enumerate}